symbio-n0mad/clipGreps/README.md

   - If path is a folder, this option will activate recursive search for all subfolders

 - **Scan binary** (`-scanBinary` / `-sb`) files
-  - Does not check the file for \0
+  - Does not check the file for nullbytes
   - Chosen operation is applied to every file

 ---